Discovering...

 Gladiator, Kingdom of Heaven, Asterix, The Jewel of the Nile

-The largest film studio in the world by area.
-Open for daily tours (from 60 MAD) where you can walk through standing sets including a full Egyptian temple, Roman colosseum facades, and ancient city walls.
+The largest film studio complex in the world by area, covering over 30 hectares.
+Open for daily tours (from 60 MAD) where you walk through standing sets including a full Egyptian temple, Roman colosseum facades, and reconstructed ancient city walls.
+Built in 1983, the studios have hosted over 200 productions.

 CLA Studios

-The second major studio complex in Ouarzazate.
-Features sets from biblical epics and modern productions.
-Some tours available, but check availability as active filming may restrict access.
+The second major studio complex in Ouarzazate, founded by Dino De Laurentiis.
+Features sets from biblical epics and modern action series.
+Some tours available, but check access as active filming may restrict entry.
+CLA specializes in large-scale historical reconstructions.

 Tifoultoute Kasbah